A ‘Rule of Thumb’ on Spouse Abuse

 As I arrived home that evening my mind was still dwelling on the meeting with the young wife.
 I was still tense inside and was glad Susan and I had decided to go to the movie.
 Both of us needed a break.

 “What movie are we going to?”
 I asked as I took off my coat.
 “Have you decided?”

 “I heard about one that is supposed to be good,” she replied.
 “It has received a lot of nominations for this year’s Academy Awards.”

 “The Color Purple,” came her reply.

-Suddenly I became tense once again.
-One of the colleagues at the university had recently seen the movie and recommended it to me.
+Suddenly I became tense again.
+One of my colleagues at the university had recently seen the movie and recommended it to me.
 He said it was a story about a young black girl in the southern states around the turn of the century.
-He also warned that it depicted incest and, yes spouse abuse.
+He also warned that it depicted incest and, yes, spouse abuse.

-In their book, “The Family Secret, “ William Stacey and Anson Shupe note that the typical wife who seeks shelter after being a physically beaten by her husband is young, white, married, with a high school education, and a fulltime homemaker with two small children.
+In their book, “The Family Secret,” William Stacey and Anson Shupe note that the typical wife seeking shelter after being physically beaten by her husband is young, white, married with a high school education, and a fulltime homemaker with two small children.
 The young woman I talked to fit this category.
-The authors suggest that the widespread problem of spouse abuse is not receiving enough attention in America today, I agree.
+The authors suggest that the widespread problem of spouse abuse is not receiving enough attention in America today.
+I agree.

 To correct the problem, we need to look both to the future and the past.
 It was the Russian custom to place a whip over the bridal bed as a symbol of the power the husband had over a wife.

 You undoubtedly have heard the phrase “A Rule of Thumb.”
 It originated in Britain during the 19th century.
 At that time a husband had the right to “chastise his wife with any reasonable instrument.”
 So husbands beat their wives with huge sticks.